West Chester Preservation Awards 2017

 Owner: The Zukin Family / Gay Street Development Company, LLC

 Located at the heart of West Chester's Commercial Shopping district on Gay Street, this building was reportedly erected prior to the Civil War.
 The original owner, William Hoffman, was a cabinet maker who displayed his products in the front retail showroom.
 The Civil War tragically created a demand for coffins, so Hoffman began to combine cabinetmaking with coffin building and undertaking.
 In 1876, a local newspaper noted "Our townsman, Joseph B. Smith, has purchased of T.P.
 Apple, the Hoffman undertaking and furniture business property ...".
-The Smith familhy operated the funeral home for three generations until Ashton Smith sold the building in 1998.
+The Smith family operated the funeral home for three generations until Ashton Smith sold the building in 1998.
 To better accommodate the funeral home's requirements, significant alterations were made to the original first floor storefront in the 1950s.

 After purchasing the building, the Zukin family conducted historical research and discovered photographs illustrating the building's early appearance.
 Preliminary demolition revealed the original structural support beam was intact, allowing the storefront to be reopened.
 It was restored to closely replicate the original storefront design, while accommodating the intended occupancy.
 The front entrance was narrowed, slightly, to accommodate larger flanking display windows.
 The original shallow arched design was retained.
-The facade was rebuilt and Spanish cedar and Douglas fir to replicate the character of the original storefront.
+The facade was rebuilt with Spanish cedar and Douglas fir to replicate the character of the original storefront.
 The original decorative wood brackets were meticulously removed, repaired and reinstalled.
 The entire building was renovated, first as a home design store, and later as a restaurant.
-In the early years, the business owner lived above the shop. the 2nd floor access was later moved further back in the building, but the Zukin's were careful to retain the original staircase as a prominent feature on the main floor, despite the fact that it no longer provides access to the 2nd floor.
+In the early years, the business owner lived above the shop.
+The 2nd floor access was later moved further back in the building, but the Zukin's were careful to retain the original staircase as a prominent feature on the main floor, despite the fact that it no longer provides access to the 2nd floor.
 In an adjacent room, which is used for parties, the original fireplace has been retained.
 The preserved building has become a local Gay Street landmark, accented by its signature exterior gas lamps.

 The project demonstrates how carefully researched design can transform existing structures into important architectural and economic community assets.
-The project was considered of such quality that is is illustrated as an example of good storefront restoration in the West Chester Historic District Design Guidelines.
+The project was considered of such quality that it is illustrated as an example of good storefront restoration in the West Chester Historic District Design Guidelines.

 Smithworks Design - Corner of Mechanic's Alley & Ash Alley